Collaboration Captured 2019

 Cranfield University is working with The Royal Horticultural Society (RHS) to develop a suite of innovative water management technologies for use in both commercial horticulture and public and private gardens.
 This work is based at RHS Garden Wisley with the intention that it will support transformative water management change across other RHS gardens and RHS Shows, promoting growth in the visitor economy and leading to behavioural change among the 2.5 million annual visitors.

-An experiment in space - by Ciara Gray, University of Brighton
+An experiment in space - courtesy of The European Space Agency, University of Brighton

 The European Space Agency (ESA) selected Professor Marco Marengo’s (University of Brighton) Pulsating Heat Pipes for testing at zero-G on parabolic flights operated for ESA by French company Novespace.
 This is the experimental element of an EPSRC project aiming to close the gap between our ability to design and develop innovative thermal management systems, underpinned by state-of-the-art numerical simulation.